danielanywhere/ShopTools/README.md

 ### Your Privacy Matters

 We firmly believe that your data is yours alone.
-ShopTools **<u>does not</u>** collect, store, or transmit any personal information - period.
+ShopTools **<u>does not</u>** collect, store, or transmit any personal information, period.
 Any data you generate, process, or exchange using our application remains entirely under your control.
 We have no access to it, nor do we ever attempt to monitor or retrieve it in any way.
 Our software is